FREQUENTLY ASKED QUESTIONS

 WHAT'S THE DIFFERENCE BETWEEN COUNSELLING, PSYCHOTHERAPY, PSYCHOLOGY AND PSYCHIATRY?

 HOW MANY SESSIONS WILL I NEED TO HAVE?
-AND HOW OFTEN ARE SESSIONS?

 Sessions are 50-minutes each.

 To gain the most from therapy it is recommended that we meet once a week, ideally on the same day and at the same time, for consistency.
+Sometimes we might decide to have two sessions per week if you are going through something particularly difficult and need extra support, or if there are complex issues to work on.

 ARE SESSIONS CONFIDENTIAL?

 Everything you tell me will be held in strictest confidence.
 The only exception to this would be if you were to tell me something that I believed meant imminent harm to either yourself or someone else.
-In these rare occasions I may need to involve others, but I will talk with you about it first.
+In these rare occasions I may need to involve others, but I will talk to you about it first.

 WHAT ARE YOUR FEES?

-My standard fee is £100 per session.
+My standard fee is £90 per session.
 I can offer some reduced spaces to students or those out of work.

-My fee for couple's work is £150 per session.
+My fee for couple's work is £130 per session.

 I welcome open discussions about session fees and will consider your individual circumstances if I am able.